 Diversion safes can be as big as a microwave or as small as a tube of lipstick.
-This secret safe is a great secret hiding place for those more minor types of items.
-Hiding cash, USB drive stored with personal information, and jewelry can all be placed into these small, secure, and secret compartment models and diversion safes.
+This secret safe is a great hiding place for those more minor items.
+Hiding cash, USB drives stored with personal information, and jewelry can all be placed into these small, secure, secret compartment models and diversion safes.

-The best parts about the Stash-It Hanger Safe is:
+The best parts about the Stash-It Hanger Safe are:

-Fireproof design - The material is fireproof and will protect the items within against any disasters.
-Paper items and documents will benefit from being placed inside this safe in case a fire ever occurs.
+Fireproof design - The material is fireproof and protects the items within against disasters.
+Paper items and documents will benefit from being placed inside this safe if a fire ever occurs.

 Portable - The Stash-It can be used as a safe for traveling.
 Placing it inside a jacket allows you to make extra cash or traveler's cheques when you travel around the globe.

-One of the last places the burglar would think to look for a safe is in the attic.
+The attic is one of the last places the burglar would think to look for a safe.
 Most attics have recessed ladders or hidden entrances that could make it harder for them to be found.
 It should be placed in a corner or disguised with boxes to keep it from being easily seen.

 Having a safe in the attic could be a bad idea if you plan to add several heavy items or have an older home.
-Making improvements to specific sections of the attic would make it more visible to intruders.
+Improvements to specific attic sections would make it more visible to intruders.
 Extra lumber or newer construction in an older home is a dead giveaway.

-A major complaint about having a safe in the attic is that it could become a hassle to store and retrieve items.
+A major complaint about having a safe in the attic is that storing and retrieving items could become a hassle.
 Placing guns for home protection inside isn't a good idea.

-Best Attic Safe: AmazonBasics makes a great safe that is inconspicuous and large enough for larger items.
+AmazonBasics makes a great, inconspicuous safe and large enough for larger items.
 An attic safe is best when it can be covered by something or stashed in a corner.
 This safe is small and dark-colored, which makes it harder to spot in dark and shadow.

-The best part about the AmazonBasics safe are:
+The best part about the AmazonBasics safe is:

 Programmable keypad - Having a code that can be remembered is essential when having a safe.
 This model allows you to change the password as often as you need to keep your items safe and secure.
 The lock also allows for emergency access via the key.

-Solid construction - This safe is built with 14 and 8 gauge steel, and the locking bolts are pry-resistant.
-That makes it a tough nut to crack, and at only 40lbs means that it can be moved as often as needed.
+Solid construction - This safe is built with 14 and 8-gauge steel, and the locking bolts are pry-resistant.
+That makes it a tough nut to crack, and at only 40 lbs, it can be moved as often as needed.

 If building a new home or adding on, a great hiding spot to install a safe is behind a secret door.
 A small nook can be made that will tightly fit in your safe.
 Covering the niche can be a sliding door or something more deceptive, like a bookcase.

 Let's face it; the secret door is the most innovative of the installs.
 It is also the most invasive.
 Installing the extra door and implements are going to take a professional to install.
-Often a door that leads nowhere and serves no purpose is going to stick out like a sore thumb.
+Often a door that leads nowhere and serves no purpose will stick out like a sore thumb.
 That is why adding the shelving or bookcase adds another dimension to safety.

-Best Secret Door: Hidden Passageway makes a series of bookcase shelves that can hide a safe or just about any other thing you can think of.
+Hidden Passageway makes a series of bookcase shelves that can hide a safe or just about anything you can think of.
 They excel at making top-of-the-line secret compartment products that protect and add style to your home.

 The best parts about a Hidden Passageway secret door are:

-Major cool points - These doors look like something Batman would use to get into the Batcave, which can't be a bad thing.
-They fit seamlessly into the wall or shelving and could come equipped with the same kind of door as is used on bank vaults.
+Major cool points: These doors look like something Batman would use to get into the Batcave, which can't be bad.
+They fit seamlessly into the wall or shelving and could come equipped with the same kind of door used on bank vaults.

-Automated feature - If the door is too heavy or needs to move to have the computerized feature is a smart move.
-If there are books or anything of substance on the shelves, it is going to be massive.
-For all the family members to have access is paramount.
+Automated feature - If the door is too heavy or needs to move, having the computerized feature is a smart move.
+If there are books or anything of substance on the shelves, it will be massive.
+It is paramount to ensure all the family members have access.

-This type of safe is going to take an expert to install and could require that the space under the stairs is not in usage.
+This type of safe will take an expert to install and could require that the space under the stairs is not in use.
 The little space is the most obvious drawback.
-Placing a small handgun or stash of cash inside is an excellent idea as the stair tread safe is easy to get to.
+Placing a small handgun or stash of cash inside is an excellent idea, as the stair tread safe is easy to get to.

-Best Stair Tread Safe: A safe is often fits into the gap between the steps and the type of safe only needs to be determined by its size.
+A safe often fits into the gap between the steps, and the type of safe only needs to be determined by its size.
 AmazonBasics makes a smaller opening safe that fits the average height of most stair steps.
 It has an easy-to-operate keypad and is suitable for storing smaller documents and emergency cash.

 The best parts about a Stair Tread Safe are: